GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **How do you show up as Latinx?
 Why is that important to you?**

-Born and raised in Mexico and now serving in government and recognizing that there aren't many like me, makes me realize the immense opportunity and responsibility I have in representing my Latinx identity and showing up as my full self —even though that may feel heavy at times.
+Born and raised in Mexico and now serving in government and recognizing that there aren't many like me, makes me realize the immense opportunity and responsibility I have in representing my Latinx identity and showing up as my full self&mdash;even though that may feel heavy at times.
 Owning that I come from a complex and rich heritage, and that being multilingual, having an accent and a different lived experience is a super power and a perspective that matters.
 Encouraging and leveraging diversity of thought and backgrounds is something that creates values and ignites innovation.

 **Why do you serve?**